jgayfer/spirit/README.md

 To add Spirit to your server, click [here](https://discordapp.com/oauth2/authorize?client_id=335084645743984641&scope=bot&permissions=523344)!

+If you require assistance, be sure to join the [Spirit Support](https://discord.gg/GXCFpkr) Discord server.
+I'd love to chat!

 ## Getting Started
 Below are the steps to run the bot.
 Ideally you would be doing this for development/testing purposes, as I would prefer it if you didn't run an instance of the bot; I'd much prefer you just add mine to